lewagon/taxi-fare-interface/README.md

 ### NY Taxi Fare prediction API

-Update the `script.js` to get prediction from your own API hosted on Heroku:
+Update the `script.js` to get prediction from your own API hosted on GCP:

 ```js
 // script.js